-- City centre units will be powered by electricity through a plug and use process.
-The trader must set up a contract directly with the energy suppliers. - Generators will be permissible outside the city centre only when no other power source is available.
-They shall be positioned to reduce the length of cabling required to an absolute minimum and to minimise disturbance to residents or businesses from noise or fumes.
-Where generators are required silenced generators or acoustically insulated generators must be sourced. - Prior approval must be attained in relation to generators and type of generators.

-• The use of the generator must be incorporated into the applicant's risk assessment
+- City Centre units will be powered by electricity through a plug and use process.
+The trader must set up a contract directly with the energy suppliers. - Prior approval must be attained from the Markets Service in relation to the use and type of generators. - Generators will be permissible only when no other power source is available.
+Any trailing cables must be protected or so sited as to prevent a tripping hazard.
+Generators if permitted must be encased in an appropriate cover and secured to prevent movement of the unit.
+Generators should be positioned to minimise disturbance to residents or businesses from noise or fumes.
+Where generators are required, silenced generators or acoustically insulated generators must be sourced. - The use of the generator must be incorporated into the applicant's risk assessment